devlinjunker/test.husky/README.md

 - post-receive: (on Remote Repo) Push the code to production
 - prepare-commit-message: help generate the commit message
 - post-checkout: called after checking out or clone (can be used to verify or display current details)
+- pre-merge-commit: called prior to merge commit, invoked by git merge (TODO: look into params) (used to prevent merge if desired)

 ## Notes